Clever/clever-python/README.md

         print students.next()
 ```

-The `retrieve` class method takes in a Clever ID, and returns a specific resource.
+The `retrieve` class method takes in a Clever ID and returns a specific resource.
 The object (or list of objects in the case of `all`) supports accessing properties using either dot notation or dictionary notation:

 ```python
     demo_school = clever.School.retrieve("4fee004cca2e43cf27000001")